InfiniteDevelopment/Instagram-growth/README.md

 ```

 #### Save and close
-In `vi` press esc to switch to the command mode, then type `:wq` to write (w) and quit (q) and press Enter.
+If using `vi` editor press esc to switch to the command mode, then type `:wq` to write (w) and quit (q) and press Enter.
-In `nano` press CTRL + x, then press y for yes and provide a filename before pressing Enter
+If using `nano` editor press CTRL + x, then press y for yes and provide a filename before pressing Enter.

 A great guide on how to do other settings with the cronjob
 http://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/